wikimedia/eslint-plugin-no-jquery/docs/rules/no-size.md

 Disallows the [`.size`](https://api.jquery.com/size/) method.
 Prefer `.length`.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-1.8`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-1.8`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.